These Days are Gone

 And sleeping with a question mark

-For of things and people we know much
+Of things and people, we know much

 But from touch, we’ve strayed far